 If DTA denies your request for an underpayment, they must send you a written notice.
 If they do not send you a written notice, you can ask for one.

 You have a right to appeal any denial of a correction of an underpayment as well as appeal the amount DTA pays you.
 You have 90 days from the date of the underpayment denial notice from DTA to appeal.
 106 C.M.R. §366.530, 106 C.M.R. §367.100.
-See How do I apply for SNAP benefits?07.
+See "APPEAL RIGHTS What are my rights if DTA denies, cuts or stops my SNAP?"

 DTA can offset any overpayments on your case with the amount of an underpayment.
 DTA cannot offset an overpayment with a related benefit that is applied to your case as a result of a change you report (for example, a supplemental payment for the current month).
 They can only offset an overpayment with SNAP that is issued to correct a past under issuance.
 If DTA takes a related SNAP benefit and applies it towards an overpayment, contact MLRI.